Bylaws of the Graduate School of Biomedical Sciences at the University of Texas Health Science Center San Antonio

 - Consideration of Course Proposals, Modifications, and Inactivations of Graduate Courses

-It shall be the responsibility of the GFC to review any proposal for a new graduate course or major changes to an existing graduate course, including changes in credit hours, scheduling, or request to inactivate a course from the catalogue.
-The GFC may reject the proposal, return it for modification, or transmit it to the Dean of the GSBS with recommendation for approval.
+It shall be the responsibility of the GFC to review any proposal for a new graduate course or major changes to an existing graduate course, including changes in credit hours, scheduling, or request to inactivate a course from the catalog.
+The GFC may reject the proposal, return it for modification, or transmit it to the Dean of the GSBS with a recommendation for approval.
 The Dean of the GSBS may act on a proposal so transmitted by the GFC by rejecting it, returning it to the GFC for modification, or transmitting the proposal to the registrar for implementation.

 - Consideration of New Graduate Programs or Modifications of Existing Programs

 It shall be the responsibility of the GFC to review any proposal for a new graduate program or substantial modification of an existing program.
-The GFC may reject the proposal, return it for modification, or transmit it to the Dean of the GSBS with recommendation for approval.
+The GFC may reject the proposal, return it for modification, or transmit it to the Dean of the GSBS with a recommendation for approval.
 The Dean of the GSBS may act on a proposal so transmitted by the GFC by rejecting it, returning it to the GFC for modification, or taking it to the UT Health Dean’s Council for further consideration.

 - Periodic Review of Graduate Programs

 As per the requirements of the Texas Higher Education Coordinating Board (THECB), each accredited graduate program must be externally reviewed every six years.
-The final summary of the review must be presented at the GFC and approved, before transmittal to the GSBS Dean, the Vice-president for Academic, Faculty, and Student Affairs, and the finally to the Texas Higher Education Coordinating Board.
+The final summary of the review must be presented at the GFC and approved, before transmittal to the GSBS Dean, the Vice-president for Academic, Faculty, and Student Affairs, and then finally to the Texas Higher Education Coordinating Board.

 - Biennial Programmatic Feedback

-The biennial program feedback is designed to provide an opportunity for GSBS program leadership to receive feedback from programmatic faculty, staff and students.
+The biennial program feedback is designed to provide an opportunity for GSBS program leadership to receive feedback from programmatic faculty, staff, and students.
 This is not intended to replace the programmatic reviews required by the THECB, but rather to provide a mechanism for stakeholders to have regular, and frequent, input into the evolution of the program.
 The feedback shall be obtained at a minimum of every two years.

 - Consideration of Recommendations Submitted by Program COGS

 It shall be the responsibility of the GFC to review and act upon recommendations submitted by COGS of each program as listed below.
-The Council may reject the recommendation, return it for modification, or transmit it to the Dean of the GSBS with recommendation for approval.
+The Council may reject the recommendation, return it for modification, or transmit it to the Dean of the GSBS with a recommendation for approval.
 Recommendations which must be submitted by COGS shall include, but not be limited to, the following matters: